-Missouri American Water supplies quality drinking water to more than 26,000 residential, commercial, and industrial customers in Jefferson City.
+Missouri American Water supplies quality drinking water to more than 28,000 residential, commercial, and industrial customers in Jefferson City.
 The water treated by Missouri American Water's Jefferson City Plant is surface water from the Missouri River.
 More information on your source water is available at http://drinkingwater.Missouri.edu.
-To access the information for your water system, you will need the stateassigned code (PWSID), which is printed at the top of this report.
+To access the information for your water system, you will need the state-assigned code (PWSID), which is printed at the top of this contamination to the surface water resource the Jefferson

-Disinfection treatment: The water supplied to you is treated with chloramines to maintain water quality in the distribution system.
+Disinfection treatment: The water supplied to you is treated with chloramines to maintain water quality in the distribution stakeholders to develop a Source Water Protection Plan.
+The